 Who do we think will win?
-Renée Zellweger’s performance as Judy Garland feels like the Hollywood choice (indeed, she won the Golden Globe) but after Johansson’s emotionally powerful performance in Marriage Story, who knows?
+Renée Zellweger’s performance as Judy Garland feels like the Hollywood choice.
+She's won the BAFTA, Golden Globe and SAG Award.
+This must be her night.

 Who do we want to win?
 This would be a fourth Oscar nomination for Saoirse Ronan by the age of 25 – she probably won’t win this year, but surely her time must come soon, as it did for Kate Winslet.